Complete guide to visiting Kinabalu Park in Sabah, Borneo. Features the best hiking trails and options for an awesome day out from Kota Kinabalu.

-If you’d also like to add in the Porong Hot Springs to you Kinabalu National Park day trip, then you could also book this tour in advance, which includes all fees, lunch, and transport to both destinations.
+If you'd also like to add the Porong Hot Springs to your Kinabalu National Park day trip, then you could also book this tour in advance, which includes all fees, lunch, and transport to both destinations.

 Mount Kinabalu Trail Map

 Here's the official map to help you orientate yourself around Kinabalu Park.
 It details all of the main trails as well as the main Mount Kinabalu trailhead.

 Want to ride here yourself?
 Rent a motorbike online in advance in KK.

 Kinabalu Park Hiking Trails